 Washington State's Voluntary Stewardship Program (VSP) was created in 2011 to provide an alternative approach for counties to address Growth Management requirements for agricultural activities.The purpose of Chapter 36.70A.700 is in part to promote plans to protect and enhance critical areas within the area where agricultural activities are conducted, while maintaining and improving the longterm viability of agriculture in the state of Washington.
 KCCD is facilitating the Watershed Group that has been assembled to write the plan for our priority watersheds.
 Read more here. . . .

 Small Project Cost Share

 Each year, KCCD offers a Small Project Cost Share Program.
 This program is intended to provide cost share to landowners for water quantity and water quality improvements.
 Anywhere from 4 to 8 projects are approved each year and landowners are eligible for 50% cost share up to a maximum of $4,000.
-Applications are published each August and are due in September.
+Applications are published each August (available here) and are due September 21, 2018.
 The Board of Supervisors usually makes funding decisions each October.
 The landowners then have until the following April 30 to complete their projects.
 For more information contact Mark Crowley at 925-3352 ext.
 5 or stop by the office.